 Key takeaways:

-• X-rays are used in a CT scan and mammogram.
+- X-rays are used in CT scans and mammograms.

-• MRI is preferred for soft tissue imaging.
+- MRI is preferred for imaging soft tissues.

-Imaging plays an important role in modern medicine.
-Today’s most cutting-edge imaging techniques include X-rays, CT scans, PET scans, ultrasounds, and MRIs.
+Imaging plays an important role in modern medicine and the detection of serious health conditions earlier.
+Today’s most cutting-edge imaging techniques include X-rays, computed tomography (CT) scans, positron emission tomography (PET) scans, ultrasounds, and magnetic resonance imaging (MRI) scans.

-To start with, each radiology technique or modality is unique in terms of the images it gathers, equipment it uses, and tissue changes it may help find.
+But if you’re interested in being proactive about your health and getting a scan, where do you begin?
+Each technique is different in terms of the images gathered, the equipment it uses, and the tissue changes it may help find.

 X-Ray as a Type of Body Scan